Greece Moments Greece Moments

 Hike to the beaches in the north

-From Kampos, the northernmost village of the island, we start our hike into the lonely mountain landscape of Syros.
-It introduces a goat trail from the end of the asphalt road over a ridge.
-At the passage of the stone wall, two paths branch off.
+From Kampos, the northernmost village of the island, we start our hike into the remote mountain landscape of Syros.
+A goat trail leads from the end of the asphalt road over a ridge.
+At a gap in the stone wall, the path splits in two.
 One leads to the northernmost tip of Syros.
-The other path winds downhill to the secluded beaches of Lia, Marmari, Americanou and Grammata.
+The other winds downhill to the secluded beaches of Lia, Marmari, Americanou and Grammata.

 syros wandern norden grammata